StarScape/interpreter/README.md

 * If statements
 * While loops

 If that sounds difficult to program in, you're correct!
 But it *is* Turing-complete :).
-The point was not so much the design of the language, but learning about programming language implementation.
+The point was not so much the design of the language, but learning about programming language implementation (and functional-programming).

-Example program (computes the 11th fibonacci number):
+#### Example program (computes the 11th fibonacci number):

 ```
 n := 11